vlrevolution/diffusion-pipe/README.md

 - 2025-04-19
   - Add support for first-frame-last-frame Wan model.
 Credit to @kabachuha for the PR.
   - Add wandb support.
 Credit to @ecarmen16 for the PR.
-- 2025-04-18
-  - Fix block swapping for HiDream.
-With ```blocks_to_swap = 24``` you can train rank 32 LoRA on a single 4090.
-  - Support nf4 quantization for HiDream.
-With nf4 transformer, you can train LoRA on a single 4090 even without block swapping.
-See supported models doc for how to enable.
-- 2025-04-15
-  - Support HiDream.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.